smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Global Voice Commands/index.md

 The head unit manufacturer will determine how these voice commands are triggered and some head units will not support voice commands.
 !!!

-You have the ability to create voice command shortcuts to your [Main Menu](Displaying a User Interface/Main Menu) cells which we highly recommended you implement.
+You have the ability to create voice command shortcuts to your [Main Menu](Displaying a User Interface/Main Menu) cells which we highly recommended that you implement.
 Global voice commands should be created for functions that you wish to make available as voice commands that are **not** available as menu cells.
 We recommend creating global voice commands for common actions such as the actions performed by your [Soft Buttons](Displaying a User Interface/Text Images and Buttons).

 You simply create and set @![iOS]`SDLVoiceCommand`!@ @![android, javaSE, javaEE]`SdlVoiceCommand`!@ objects to the `voiceCommands` array on the screen manager.

-@![javaSE]
+@![iOS]
 ##### Objective-C
 ```objc
 // Create the voice command